arayq2/Bridge/Deck/README.txt

 (strictly speaking, the leader array can be reconstructed from the trick array and the initial full layout.)

-Note that a 0 in the trick array can't be the SA unless slot 0 in the layout array is 0 (i,e. "already played".)
+Note that a 0 in the trick array can't be the SA unless slot 0 in the layout array is 0 (i.e., "already played".)

 2. External format.